 Government schemes help, but may not be enough

-Singaporeans are covered by government subsidies of up to 80% of the total bill in acute public hospital wards.
-Note that you’ll have to opt to stay in a subsidised ward (B2+/B2/C) to qualify for these subsidies.
+Singaporeans are covered by government subsidies of up to 80% at government-funded hospitals.
+Note that you’ll have to opt to stay in a subsidised ward (B2/C) in public hospitals to qualify for these subsidies.

-Medisave and Medishield Life are starting points for financial coverage for cancer and other critical illnesses.
-However, there are limits to claims from both Medisave and Medishield.
+MediSave and MediShield Life are starting points for financial coverage for cancer and other critical illnesses.
+However, there are limits to claims from both MediSave and MediShield Life.
 Non-medical costs are also not covered by these schemes.